Miami Tries To Make Vaccinations Easy: 'Wherever People Are That's Where We Will Be'

 Angel Sánchez, a busy single dad who works construction, didn't have a chance to look for a vaccine site.

-"I had the luck to come to the beach and get vaccinated here," he said, as he sat down for 15 minutes after getting his Johnson and Johnson shot.
+"I had the luck to come to the beach and get vaccinated here," he said as he sat down for 15 minutes after getting his Johnson & Johnson shot.

 On this trip to Miami Beach with his two sons, the city was offering shots right on the sand.

 Vaccination rates for Hispanic Floridians are far behind those for white residents, while even further behind is the vaccination rate for Black people.
-Of the more than 9,400,000 people vaccinated in Florida, only about 7% are Black, while two-thirds are White.
+Of the more than 9.4 million people vaccinated in Florida, about 7% are Black, while two-thirds are White.

 In Miami Gardens, Florida's largest majority Black city, members of Black fraternities and sororities, called the Divine Nine, were recruiting people with food and "get vaccinated" posters.